Growing Pains: Unveiling the True Toll of Childhood Obesity

 Emotional CostsThere’s a higher chance of feeling blue, getting the jitters, and having a low opinion of oneself.
 This could end up with feeling like a lone wolf, being the target of bullies, and struggling with school stuff.

-Family CostsThere’s more stress, and money troubles from doctor bills and buying good-for-you food.
-This can put a strain on family ties and mess with the mental health of moms, dads, and folks taking care of others.
+Family CostsThere’s more stress, plus money troubles from doctor visits and trying to afford good-for-you food.
+This can put a strain on family bonds and take a toll on the minds of moms, dads, and those looking after loved ones.

 Societal Costs$190 billion annually